Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 # Introduction

 Welcome to the Arnold rendering lab!
-In this lab, we will be going over the render settings used by the arnold renderer, as well as how to set up After Effects to display your beautiful short in all its glory.
+In this lab, we will be going over the render settings used by the Arnold renderer, as well as how to set up After Effects to display your beautiful short in all its glory.

 For this lab, you will be needing **Adobe After Effects** installed.